abdulbadii/smart-directories-navigation/README.md

 So just rename function name g to whatever you like; j (jump into), or b (be in), etc

 # Usage
-Note on explanation below, each usage that means: *go to a directory*, i.e. not its removal from dir. stack, etc, implies the first step *save the current directory onto top of dir. stack* before the following explicit steps explanation except on `g 1` (its usage informed below) and except if current working directory is user home, since a `g <ENTER>` is simpler than any else) , and
+Note on explanation below, each usage that means: *go to a directory*, i.e. not its removal from dir. stack, etc, implies the first step *save the current directory onto top of dir. stack* before the following explicit steps explanation except on `g 1` (its usage informed below) and except if current working directory is user home since `g <ENTER>` is simpler

 g
 go to $HOME directory

 g .
-go to directory on top (the first) of directory stack (as opposed to g 1 below)
+go to directory on top (the first) of directory stack as opposed to g 1 below

 g 1
 like above, but renouncing, i.e. not retaining, current directory

 g -
-go back to the last dir. from where previously working directory, if top of the list was not just removed, simply it'd be it and will be identical to `g .` behavour
+go back to the previous working directory.
+If top of the list was not just removed, simply it'd be it and will be identical to `g .` behavour

 g ,
 go to the last of dir. stack whose index is the greatest

 g {nth}
-go to the nth index of dir. stack, exception is index 1 explained above, and 0 explained below
+go to the nth index of dir. stack with behavour exception is index 1 explained above

 g {directory_name}
-go to the "directory_name" dir.
-For numerical name, suffix it with / to prevail over existing same index number of dir. stack
+go to the "directory_name".
+For numerical name, suffix it with **/** to prevail over a existing dir. stack index number

-g foo \[bar baz ...\]

-g . | - | ,  \[foo bar baz ...\]
+g [. | - | ,] foo \[bar baz ...\]

-likewise go to given directory namedly foo performing the first `g {directory}` usage, only now to be clearer that it may be in repetition form, withg all the rest put in dir. stack
+likewise go to given directory named **foo**, if any extra one(s) following, they are all put in dir. stack
-it may optionally be started with . or - or , options mentioned above which'd be accomplished first (the second form)
+it may optionally be preceded by . or - or , which would be accomplished first

 g -{n}[-[{n}]] | --{n} ...
-remove every given nth index, by single ones or range, of dir. stack
+remove every given dir. stack nth index either by single one(s) or range(s)

 g -c
 clean up all dir. stack